 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-As I inched higher, climbing in Austria’s western mountainous parameters, I soon find out that not all journeys are the same.
-Tirol has an impressive six mountain parks and in spending much of my time in St. Johann in particular, I quickly saw that there was more here the just the country’s famed hiking routes.
+As I inched higher, climbing in Austria’s western mountainous parameters, I soon discovered that not all journeys are the same.
+Tirol has an impressive six mountain parks, and spending much of my time in St. Johann in particular, I quickly saw that there was more here than just the country’s famed hiking routes.

 Wavy lines of greens and blues, where the hills blend into the mountains and then into the sky, form the dreamy panoramas of the region’s surrounding Kitzbüheler Alps that many visit via days-long hikes of dizzying heights.

 However, those of less mountaineering stature can seek it through adrenaline-charged activities requiring a lot of balance, a thrill-seeking spirit and a simple climbing harness.
 Gondola cars drop you off at various stations where alternative adventures await.

 Breathing in the fresh alpine air while struck by the postcard-perfect view only added to the adrenalin rush of being up so high in a region of Austria which encourages you to get closer to nature via venturesome means and not just survey it all from the ground.